Maximal momentum GUP leads to quadratic gravity

 Since the Physics near inflationary energy scales is not well understood, we can obtain a refined estimate by noting that the energy scale of RGUP effects must be above $10~TeV$ (LHC scale).
 This correspond to $\gamma_{0}=10^{15}$.
 Thus, we obtain the following bound on {$\gamma$}:

 These are among the strictest bounds obtained for RGUP parameters.
-Interestingly, in addition to providing an upper bound (as is usually done for RGUP parameters), we have also obtained a \textit{lower} bound on the RGUP parameter.
+Interestingly, in addition to providing an upper bound (as is usually done for RGUP parameters), we also obtain a \textit{lower} bound on the RGUP parameter.

-In conclusion, we have explicitly shown that the relativistic extension of GUP, specifically the one describing a maximal momentum , leads to a specific form of Stelle gravity.
+In conclusion, we have explicitly shown that the relativistic extension of GUP, in particular the one describing a maximal momentum, leads to a specific form of Stelle gravity.
+Note that Stelle gravity is the lowest-order correction.
 It is important to note that, although it contains higher derivatives, the action we derived does not suffer from malicious ghosts or instabilities of the ground state~\cite{Tomboulis1984-bb}.
 In addition, the resulting theory is renormalizable.
 To our knowledge, this is the first time such a parallel has been drawn.
 Furthermore, for FRW background, we showed that the Stelle gravity action could be mapped to the Starobinsky inflationary model.
 Hence, the RGUP action leads to inflation with exit.
 Using the correlation between the exit times $s_0$, the invariant scale $\gamma=\gamma_0/(M_{\text{Pl}}c)^2$, and the energy scale of inflation $H_{\rm Inf}$, we obtained one of the tightest bounds on the invariant scale $\gamma$.
+Importantly, here we have obtained a concrete range for the scale, whereas in most other works, one has obtained only an upper bound, with the lower bound on $\gamma_0$ implicitly assumed to be one (so as not to cross over to trans-Planckian regimes).

+{Our approach has two caveats: First, the procedure followed in this work may not produce a unique, effective action at higher orders~\cite{Rubio2019,Latosh2021}.
+Hence, we may have to use alternative approaches to include higher-order RGUP corrections.
+Second, the GUP modified gravity action derived in this work is an effective description and ignores other interacting terms.
+At non-perturbative regimes, we need to include the interacting terms.}

-RGUP modified gravity is degenerate --- the masses of the two additional gauge Bosons are equal.
-The origins and consequences of this degeneracy are unclear and are currently under investigation.
+RGUP modified gravity is degenerate --- the masses of the two additional gauge bosons are equal.
+The origin and consequences of this degeneracy are unclear and are currently under investigation.
 In the future, we intend to more accurately model the observables of inflation, namely, the spectral tilt $n_s$ and the tensor-scalar ratio $r$ in hopes of further improving the bounds on $\gamma$.
 In addition, we can use Stelle gravity in the derivation of QG effects on gravitational wave detection.
 With the launch of LISA approaching, this direction will be of particular interest in the future.